 Configuration and deployment are a breeze.
 Simple scaling, custom plugins, and architecture optimized for log and time series data are only a taste of what’s possible.

-Get the complete Elastic experience with features like Elastic APM, SIEM, Maps, Canvas, machine learning, and more — exclusively available on the Elasticsearch Service.
+Get the complete Elastic experience with products and features like Elastic APM, Elastic SIEM, Elastic Maps, Canvas, machine learning, and more — exclusively available on the Elasticsearch Service.

 Use case ready